umbraco/UmbracoDocs/Reference/Management/Models/Media-v9.md

 # Media

 The `Media` class represents a single item in the media tree, its values are fetched directly from the database, not from the cache. **Notice** the Media class should strictly be used for CRUD operations.
-Media is already stored in cache, so for querying Media you'd want to use the [UmbracoHelper](https://our.umbraco.com/Documentation/Reference/Querying/UmbracoHelper/#working-with-media) to get the media.
-Then one would use [LINQ to query and filter the collection](https://our.umbraco.com/documentation/Reference/Querying/IPublishedContent/Collections/).
+Media is already stored in cache, so for querying Media you'd want to use the `IUmbracoContext.IPublishedMediaCache` to get the media.
+Then one would use [LINQ to query and filter the collection](https://our.umbraco.com/documentation/Reference/Querying/IPublishedContent/Collections/index-v9).

-* **Namespace:** `Umbraco.Core.Models`
+* **Namespace:** `Umbraco.Cms.Core.Models`
 * **Assembly:** `Umbraco.Core.dll`

 All samples in this document will require references to the following dll: